JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/INNOVATIONS.md

 **This is the difference between managing infrastructure and programming infrastructure.**

-These innovations collectively represent a **fundamental rethinking of how cloud networks are specified, configured, and scaled**—moving from imperative relationship management to declarative topology programming.
+These innovations collectively represent a **fundamental rethinking of how cloud networks are specified, configured, and scaled**—moving from imperative resource block authoring to declarative topology programming through automated Terraform.